CSNN Alumni Disciplinary Process

 - Purporting to have a qualification or special expertise which the Member does not in fact possess;

-- Attempting to deal with a client’s problem which the Member recognizes or should, or should recognize as being beyond the scope of her competence or expertise;
+- Attempting to deal with a client’s problem health concern which the Member recognizes or should, or should recognize as being beyond the scope of her competence or training;

 - Failing to refer a client appropriately when the Member recognizes a condition requiring the attention of another professional;

 - Failing to discuss appropriately with a client the plan for the services to be given;

 - Providing a service without obtaining proper consent;